josh-burton/terra-dart-rest-apis/doc/QueryApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json
+ - **Accept**: */*

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **allBalances**
-> CosmosBankV1beta1QueryAllBalancesResponse allBalances(address, paginationPeriodKey, paginationPeriodOffset, paginationPeriodLimit, paginationPeriodCountTotal, paginationPeriodReverse)
+> AllBalances200Response allBalances(address, paginationPeriodKey, paginationPeriodOffset, paginationPeriodLimit, paginationPeriodCountTotal, paginationPeriodReverse)

-AllBalances

 AllBalances queries the balance of all coins for a single account.